kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 ### Watches

 #### OBC Watches
-All provisioners importing the bucket library watch all OBCs across all namespaces.
+Provisioners importing the bucket library watch all OBCs across a designated namespace or across all namespaces.
 OBCs that match the provisioner are further processed and OBCs not matching are quickly skipped.

 The OBC watch performs the following: